 2. AC Supply Main Variations – The maximum variations in AC supply mains is give or take 6% of its rated value.
 But this value may go higher in some countries (180-280 volts).
 When the value is higher it’s DC voltage output will differ largely.

 3. Temperature Variation – The use of semiconductor devices in electronic devices may cause variation in temperature.

-These variations in dc output voltage may cause inaccurate or erratic operation or even malfunctioning of many electronic circuits.
-For instance, in oscillators the frequency will shift, in transmitters output will get distorted, and in amplifiers the operating point will shift causing bias instability.
+These variations in dc output voltage may cause an inaccurate or erratic operation or even malfunctioning of many electronic circuits.
+For instance, in oscillators the frequency will shift, in transmitters output will get distorted, and in amplifiers, the operating point will shift causing bias instability.